Permissions & Deliverability

 For the sake of their deliverability, no email marketer wants their emails bouncing.

 There are tools to validate that an email address exists and can receive emails, which can help to avoid bounces and protect your sender reputation.
+(We have a few listed in our guide on the best email deliverability tools.)

 However, you can keep on top of list hygiene even without an email checker by unsubscribing inactive emails from your list.
-Some email marketing tools are stricter than others and will remove inactive emails from your list for you if they bounce a certain number of times.
+Some email marketing services are stricter than others and will remove inactive emails from your list for you if they bounce a certain number of times.

 Content